Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 The second-largest river in South Africa is the Vaal River.
 With a drainage basin that is more than 193,000 square kilometers in size, it is more than 1,600 kilometers long.
 The Vaal River rises in Lesotho’s Drakensberg Mountains and travels through South Africa before emptying into the Orange River.
 The Vaal River is a significant supply of water for human consumption, agriculture, and industry.
 A variety of fish and other animals live there as well.

-See Also Mercedes Motorhomes For Sale In South Africa
+See Also How To Register For Income Tax In South Africa

 The third-largest river in South Africa is the Limpopo River.
 With a drainage basin that is more than 421,000 square kilometers in size, it is more than 1,350 kilometers long.
 The Limpopo River rises in Lesotho’s Drakensberg Mountains and flows through South Africa, Mozambique, and Zimbabwe before emptying into the Indian Ocean in the southeast.
 A significant supply of water for irrigation, human use, and the creation of hydroelectric power is the Limpopo River.
 A variety of fish and other animals live there as well.